PharmGKB/PharmCAT/docs/FAQs.md

 ### Does PharmCAT read genotype dosage data in a VCF?

 No, PharmCAT only considers the information as stated in the [VCF Requirements](/using/VCF-Requirements) section.
 Genotype dosage refers to the posterior probability of allele counts as a result of imputation.
 Genotype dosage can take any value between 0 and 2, such as 1.05.
 It is often stored in a separate genotype field other than _GT_ and requires the user to pick a numeric threshold to determine the specific allele counts at a position.

+### What VCF fields does PharmCAT use?

+Please see the [VCF requirements](/using/VCF-Requirements.md) for the specific VCF fields used by PharmCAT.

+When an optional _FORMAT/AD_ field is present in a VCF file, PharmCAT will perform a quality assurance check on whether _FORMAT/GT_ and _FORMAT/GT_ agree with each other.
+The check was added to PharmCAT to address a [reported issue](https://github.com/PharmGKB/PharmCAT/issues/90) where _FORMAT/GT_ and _FORMAT/AD_ were discrepant from each other and confused PharmCAT.

+The VCF Preprocessor uses the _INFO/END_ field to recognize gVCF, a file format that is yet to be supported.
+As the [VCF specs v4.4](https://samtools.github.io/hts-specs/) states: "_END: End reference position (1-based), indicating the variant spans positions POS–END on reference/contig CHROM.
+Normally this is the position of the last base in the REF allele... and no END INFO field is needed.
+However when symbolic alleles are used, e.g. in gVCF or structural variants, an explicit END INFO field provides variant span information that is otherwise unknown._" If your file is indeed a VCF, you can strip out the _INFO/END_ or other fields that PharmCAT does not require.

 ## Running PharmCAT